segunak/Mortality-Analysis/README.md

 # Mortality-Analysis
-Analysis of Mortality rates in the United States
+Analysis of Mortality rates in the United States by Group A.